asthik/hackernewsCombinator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Run 'npm run dev' script as below first and then check the app at http://localhost:3000 URL or run the 'npm run start' script

 ## Available Scripts

+### `npm start`

+Runs 'node build/bundle.js' command to start the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+Run `npm run dev` script as below first and then check the app at http://localhost:3000 URL or run the 'npm run start' script

 In the project directory, you can run:
-### 'npm run dev:buildserver'
+### `npm run dev:buildserver`

 Starts the server side webpack config and watches it.

-### 'npm run dev:buildclient'
+### `npm run dev:buildclient`

 Starts the client side webpack config and watches it.

-### 'npm run dev:server'
+### `npm run dev:server`

 Post changes in the build directory after server side config, triggers node build/bundle.js file.

-### 'npm run dev'
+### `npm run dev`

 Starts all the above three script in parallel mode with the help of npm run all

-### `npm start`
-Runs 'node build/bundle.js' command to start the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm test`